Theorems of Carath\'{e}odory, Minkowski-Weyl, and Gordan up to symmetry: Chains of cones

 The smallest such $r$ is called the \emph{stability index} of $\C$ and denoted by $\ind(\C)$.

-It is clear that a global cone $C\subseteq\RR^\infty$ is $\Sym$-invariant if an associated chain of local cones $\C=(C_n)_{n\ge1}$ is $\Sym$-invariant in the above sense.
-Moreover, when the local cones are nonnegative, their stabilization and finite generation characterize the equivariant finite generation of the global cone.
+It is evident that a global cone $C\subseteq\RR^\infty$ is $\Sym$-invariant if an associated chain of local cones $\C=(C_n)_{n\ge1}$ is $\Sym$-invariant in the above sense.
+Moreover, when the local cones are nonnegative, their stabilization and finite generation characterize the equivariant finite generation of the global cone, as exhibited in the next result.
 This is a special instance of local-global principles studied in \cite{KLR}.